CoreMedia/feedback-hub-adapter-tutorial/README.md

 and invoke the following command from the root directory of the _Blueprint_ workspace:
 `mvn jangaroo:run -pl :studio-resources -DadditionalPackagesDirs=<BASE_DIR>/feedback-hub-adapter-tutorial/studio-client/target/app`.
 The parameter `installation.host` is not required here, since we are working with a local Studio server.
-Note that the parameter `additionalPackagesDirs` accepts multiple folders from different apps.
+Note that the parameter `additionalPackagesDirs` accepts multiple folders from different apps in a comma separated format.
 This allows you to develop multiple plugins in parallel.

 Finally, login to the Studio at URL http://localhost:8080.